dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2024/08/30
+#Gradle: "There were failing tests.
+See report at: file://.../index.html".
+And of course, it's in the "clouds", so it's a click-ops task to get the file out of it, or the Docker image has been just deleted 🤬 Maybe printing a test summary to an HTML file is not a good default?

 #### 2024/08/29
 TIL about "disagreeable givers" (via [@TShootingAgile](https://twitter.com/TShootingAgile) <https://soundcloud.com/troubleshootingagile/disagreeable-givers>).
 So if you see me ranting about Kotlin or IntelliJ, you now know what it is :)